 Recital and concert attendance is an important part of the education of every music student.
 Recitals and concerts sponsored by the HSU School of Music, as well as similar programs in other places, provide students with a variety of performing and listening experiences that contribute to their growth as musicians.
+The Music Hour which meets weekly is a mandatory requirement.
 Students may refer to the HSU official website for a listing of concerts and events.
 Be aware that changes and/or cancellations in the calendar sometimes occur, and it is the student's responsibility to check the calendar frequently for updates.